obotx/open-source-robotics/README.md

 ## Estimated cost: $3 999
 - versus about $350 000 of actual constructions
 - globally patented construction
-- easy to assemble for everyone
+- easy to assemble for everyone (open source robotics)
 - innovative AI software
 - human like capability: